abstractmachine/interaction-design-tools/04_languages/readme.md

 ### Regex

 M.I.T. has an excellent class online called "(link:https://missing.csail.mit.edu text:Metaprogramming: The Missing Semester of Your CS Education).
-The idea of the class is to teach all the programming-ish/coding-like work that programmers do, but that do not directly involve developing software applications.
+The idea of the class is to teach you all of the programming-ish/coding-like work that programmers do, but that does not directly involve developing software applications.
 Another term for this type of programming is "scripting", i.e. the chaining-up of various bits and bats of pre-existing code, or stuff that you quickly whip up to get some specific task done.

 One of the best examples they give (and one of my favorite languages) is the strange, wonderful world of (link: text:Regex).
 Regex is often a language that you use to prepare large blocks of text for some other program.
 Typically, when you are preparing, for example, (link:https://github.com/abstractmachine/Corita text:a massive set of texts to teach the GPT-2 text transformer to talk like a revolutionary nun from the 1970s), you would use Regex to prepare these texts that would simply be too time-consuming to process by hand.

 Regex is not an easy language to learn.
-It is obscure and strange.
+It is particularly *obtuse*.
 But once you get the basics, it is surprisingly fun.

-You can use Regex inside of (tutorial:VS Code link:tools/code), Sublime Text, as well as many other code editors such at Atom.
-There are also many online ressource to not only parse your Regex texts, but also to explain in real-time what is happening in the famously unreadable Regex instructions:
+You can use Regex inside of (tutorial:VS Code link:tools/code), Sublime Text, as well as many other code editors such as Atom.
+There are also many online ressource to not only parse your Regex texts, but also to explain in real-time what is happening in your impossibly unreadable Regex instructions:

 - [Regexr](https://regexr.com)
 - [Regex 101](https://regex101.com)